GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 great features for users.

-While we work to improve tools that live in every layer of the stack, frameworks such as Next.js, Nuxt.js, and Angular CLI, manage every step of an application's lifecycle.
+While we work to improve tools that live in every layer of the stack, frameworks such as Next.js, Nuxt, and Angular CLI, manage every step of an application's lifecycle.
 For this reason, and the fact that React adoption is the largest within the core UI framework ecosystem, most of our optimizations have begun with proving out in Next.js before expanding to the rest of the ecosystem.